sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 * Changing the size of the Start menu
 * Adding new apps and weblinks as tiles to the Start menu
 * Specifying the size and position of the new tiles
-* Specify Start layouts for each region you support
+* Specifying Start layouts for each region you support

 After customizing the Start layout, use Windows Configuration Designer to add the file to the device image.
 See [Add the LayoutModification.xml file to the device](https://docs.microsoft.com/en-us/windows/configuration/start-layout-xml-desktop#add-the-layoutmodificationxml-file-to-the-device) for instructions.